mattwelke/go-jsonschema-ref-docker-example/README.md

-# go-jsonschema-ref-test
+# go-jsonschema-ref-example

-Tests using $ref in JSON Schema in Go, including building a Docker image with the schemas so that app will start and be able to load them from disk.
+Demonstrates using $ref in JSON Schema in Go, including building a Docker image with the schemas so that app will start and be able to load them from disk.

 ## build and run